Miller Building, Room 113

 Miller Building, Room 223

 Services for part-time undergraduate-degree students are provided by academic departments.
-Services for non-degree community residents are provided by the Registrar's Office, Miller Building, Room 223.
+Services for non-degree community residents are provided by Student Registration and Record Services, Miller Building, Room 223.

 Part-time and Non-degree Status

-Undergraduate students may enroll in courses on a part-time, non-degree basis by registering through the Registrar's Office.
+Undergraduate students may enroll in courses on a part-time, non-degree basis by registering through the Student Registration and Record Services.

 Undergraduate non-degree students (UND) may not register for more than a total of 11.5 credit hours.
 Undergraduate students who have earned a total of 11.5 credit hours, must apply through the Admissions Office for matriculated status or discontinue work at Cortland.
 If accepted, such students will register with other matriculated students in accord with the registration schedule available on the Web.